-Main suggestions within the framework of the Science and Technology Policy of Turkey: 1993-2003 have been elaborated by the Project of Impetus for Science and Technology within the scope of Structural Transformation Projects involved by VIIth Five-Year Development Plan, at the beginning of 1995.
+Main suggestions within the framework of the Turkish Science and Technology Policy: 1993-2003 have been elaborated by the Project of Impetus for Science and Technology within the scope of Structural Transformation Projects involved by VIIth Five-Year Development Plan, at the beginning of 1995.

 This project has proposed seven specific fields of investment in order to create a concrete base for enhancing the S&T capability (it can also be read as innovation ability) of the country.
-These specific fields converging the priority areas suggested by the Science and Technology Policy of Turkey: 1993- 2003 are
+These specific fields, converging the priority areas suggested by the Turkish Science and Technology Policy: 1993- 2003, are

-- Construction of the National Information Infrastructure needed for the 21st Century and related Telematic Services Network; - R&D in Flexible Manufacturing / Flexible Automation Technologies for learning these technologies by research, and for enabling the Manufacturing Industry of Turkey to innovate its labour process; - Upgrading the Existing Railway System on the base of High-Speed Train Technologies; - Aviation Industry, and related R&D on the base of selected products; - R&D in Genetic Engineering-Biotechnology, and project based applications; - R&D in Environmentally Sound Technologies, Energy Conserving and Efficient-Use Technologies, Environmentally Sound Energy Technologies; and related nation-wide applications; - R&D in Advanced Materials; and related industries.
+• Construction of the National Information Infrastructure needed for the 21st Century and related Telematic Services Networks;

+• R&D in Flexible Manufacturing / Flexible Automation Technologies for learning these technologies by research, and for enabling the Turkish Manufacturing Industry to innovate its labour process;

+- Upgrading the Existing Railway System on the base of High-Speed Train Technologies; - Aviation Industry, and related R&D on the base of selected products; - R&D in Genetic Engineering-New Biotechnology, and project based applications;

+• R&D in Environmentally Sound Technologies, Energy Conserving and Efficient-Use Technologies, Environmentally Sound Energy Technologies; and related nation-wide applications;

+• R&D in Advanced Materials; and related industries.